shubhambhosle798/snake-gun-water_game/README.md

 ## Contact
 For any questions or feedback, please reach out to bhosleshubham798@gmail.com or open an issue in the repository.

-## Thank you for visiting the Snake-Gun-Water Game repository:)
+## Thank you for visiting the Snake-Gun-Water Game repository :)